tc39/proposal-iterator-helpers/README.md

 ### `some(fn)`

-To check if any value in the iterator matches a paramter, `.some` can be used.
+To check if any value in the iterator matches a given predicate, `.some` can be used.
 It takes as an argument a function which returns true or false.

 Returns a boolean which is true if any element returned true when `fn` was called on it.
 The